ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>And They Asked Me a Couple of Tough Questions</blockquote>

 <h3>4.
-Struggling to Pass Functions via Props in React?
-Here’s the Solution! - <a href="https://medium.com/@pinjarirehan/struggling-to-pass-functions-via-props-in-react-heres-the-solution-40a082e01c15" target="_blank" rel="noopener noreferrer">link</a></h3>
+Creating magnificent charts using Highcharts in React: A Journey into Advanced Chart Customization - <a href="https://medium.com/@a1ishco/creating-magnificent-charts-using-highcharts-in-react-a-journey-into-advanced-chart-customization-f10d473b8fde" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rehan Pinjari`**
+✍️ **posted by `Ali Bashirov`**

-<blockquote>Ever thought you could share behavior across React components?
-Or maybe you wanted to dynamically pass on data from a parent component to a…</blockquote>
+<blockquote>When I embarked on my quest to find the perfect charting package for my project, I knew I needed something powerful yet flexible —…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>